xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_pdo_handling/doc/index.rst

   - `-n slave`       slave number, default to 0
   - `-d`             print domain registry before start
   - `-w`             enable graphical output

+Running the application with `-w` shows a table with the send and received values of the PDO entries.
+The values are changed automatically according theire data type.

+The option `-d` is primary for debug and gives the current domain registration of the PDO values.